Marc Bernhard

 Marc Bernhard (born 5 February 1972) is a German politician for the Alternative for Germany (AfD), and since 2017 member of the Bundestag, the federal legislative body.

 Life and politics

-Bernhard was born 1972 in the west German town of Reutlingen and studied jurisprudence at the University of Augsburg and became lawyer.
+Bernhard was born in 1972 in the west German town of Reutlingen and studied jurisprudence at the University of Augsburg and became a lawyer.
 He worked as CEO of an IT-company in Karlsruhe.

-Bernhard was member of the centre-right Christian Democratic Union of Germany before he entered the than newly founded AfD in 2013.
+Bernhard was member of the centre-right Christian Democratic Union of Germany before he entered the then newly founded AfD in 2013.

 Since 2017 he is member of the Bundestag.

 Bernhard denies the scientific consensus on climate change.